 Introduction to Jamaican Biodiversity

 Jamaica is the third largest island of the Caribbean with an area of ~ 11,425 km2.
 For a relatively small tropical island, it has a remarkable diversity of species and ecosystems.
 Jamaica has the highest number of endemic birds and plants for any Caribbean island.
 Jamaica also ranks 5th in plant endemism among the islands of the world.
 Furthermore, the high plant endemicity has led to some unique floral compositions in the forests of the Blue and John Crow Mountains and the Cockpit Country.
 Among the variety of terrestrial, aquatic and marine ecosystems are dry and wet limestone forests, rainforest, riparian woodland, wetlands, caves, rivers, seagrass beds and coral reefs.
-The global value of Jamaica’s biodiversity is indicated by the number five ranking of its endemic flora and fauna amongst islands worldwide.
+The global value of Jamaica’s biodiversity is indicated by the number five ranking of its endemic flora amongst islands worldwide.

 Biodiversity is an integral part of our daily lives.
 Yet the level of awareness and recognition of its importance is very low considering the destruction, alteration and pollution of our natural resources.
 Food, clothes and shelter all come from the components of biodiversity.
 The different species of crop plants, livestock, fresh water and marine fishes are the sources of agricultural industries.
 Selective plant and animal breeding enable the cultivation of pathogen-resistant crops or hybrid species which tend to be healthier than the parent stock.
 Variety in Jamaican craft items such as the straw baskets made from the sisal plant, wicker furniture from the Philodendron plant, leather products and rugs from cow and goat hides depends on the diversity of our flora and fauna.
 Services provided by the forests including watershed areas which provide groundwater and surface water resources, stabilization of the world’s climate by absorbing solar radiation and prevention of soil erosion are often taken for granted.
 Other forests like mangrove forests along the coast, act as wave breakers and protect the coastline from storm surges and extensive flooding during storms and hurricanes.